Understanding Nerve Blocks

 • Ringing in the ears

-• Tingling around the fingertips
+• Tingling in the lips

 • Allergic reaction